ForbodingAngel/simple-website-framework/pages/home.md

 Creating websites shouldn't be a daunting task.
 With Skeleton Website Framework, simplicity and functionality merge seamlessly, offering you a hassle-free experience in website development.

-**Building Blocks of Simplicity**
+### **Building Blocks of Simplicity**

-Inspired by the elegance of the Skeleton boilerplate, our framework embodies simplicity at its core.
-We've meticulously crafted every aspect to reflect a clean and minimalistic style, ensuring that your websites look sleek and professional without unnecessary clutter.
+Our framework draws inspiration from the elegant Skeleton boilerplate.
+At its core, simplicity reigns supreme.
+We've meticulously crafted every aspect to reflect a clean and minimalistic style.
+The result?
+Websites that look sleek and professional without unnecessary clutter.

-**Streamlined Development Process**
+### **Streamlined Development Process**

-Forget about tedious setup tasks.
-With Skeleton Website Framework, all the groundwork is already laid out for you.
-Our framework provides a solid foundation, allowing you to focus on unleashing your creativity rather than getting lost in the complexities of coding.
+Say goodbye to tedious setup tasks.
+With the Skeleton Website Framework, we've already laid out the groundwork for you.
+Consider it your solid foundation.
+Now, instead of wrestling with the complexities of coding, you can focus on unleashing your creativity.

-**Effortless Page Creation**
+### **Effortless Page Creation**

-Pages and posts are a breeze to create with our framework.
-Utilizing Markdown, simply place your Markdown files in the designated folders, and they automatically become linkable pages.
-Navigation options are also Markdown-based, providing an intuitive way to structure your website.
+Creating pages and posts is a breeze.
+We've leveraged Markdown to simplify the process.
+Just place your Markdown files in the designated folders, and voilà—they automatically become linkable pages.
+Navigation options?
+Also Markdown-based, providing an intuitive way to structure your website.

-**Flexibility at Your Fingertips**
+### **Flexibility at Your Fingertips**

-Designed with an easy-to-understand templating system, our framework empowers you to customize your website effortlessly.
-Whether you're a novice developer or a seasoned pro, extending the functionality of your website has never been easier.
+Our framework features an easy-to-understand templating system.
+Whether you're a novice developer or a seasoned pro, customizing your website is a breeze.
+Extend its functionality effortlessly, tailoring it to your unique vision.

-**12 Column Grid System for Easy Content Positioning**
+### **12 Column Grid System for Easy Content Positioning**

 Positioning content has never been simpler.
-Our framework comes equipped with a 12 column grid system, allowing you to arrange elements with precision and ease.
-Whether you're creating a landing page or a complex layout, our grid system ensures optimal alignment every time.
+Our 12-column grid system allows you to arrange elements with precision.
+Whether you're creating a landing page or a complex layout, our grid ensures optimal alignment every time.

-**Clone and Customize**
+### **Clone and Customize**

-Harness the power of our base theme to kickstart your projects.
-Developers can clone the base theme and create their own themes, significantly reducing development time and effort.
-The possibilities are endless, allowing you to tailor your website to suit your unique vision.
+Kickstart your projects using our base theme.
+Developers can clone it and create their own themes, significantly reducing development time and effort.
+The possibilities are endless, allowing you to tailor your website exactly as you envision.

-**Built for Security**
+### **Built for Security**

-Safety is our priority.
+Safety is paramount.
 By forgoing an integral built-in editor, we minimize the risk of penetration attacks.
-Our framework is hardened against security threats, ensuring peace of mind for you and your users.
+Our framework is hardened against security threats, ensuring peace of mind for you and your users[^1].

+[^1]: There actually is an editor, but it is a php based file manager and editor that is kept separate from the site itself and it is completely optional.

-**SEO-Optimized**
+### **SEO-Optimized**

-Stay ahead in the digital landscape with our SEO-ready framework.
-From optimized page structures to metadata management, Skeleton Website Framework is primed for maximum visibility and performance in search engine results.
+Stay ahead in the digital landscape.
+Our SEO-ready framework—from optimized page structures to metadata management—is primed for maximum visibility and performance in search engine results.

-**Extend with Ease**
+### **Extend with Ease**

-Enhance your website's functionality with our easy-to-use and extend plugin system.
+Enhance your website's functionality using our easy-to-use, extendable plugin system.
 Whether you're adding new features or integrating third-party plugins, our framework provides a seamless experience without compromising security or stability.

-**Editor for Your Convenience**
+### **Editor for Your Convenience**

 While an optional editor is available, it remains separate from the core framework.
-Serving primarily as a standalone tool, it offers advanced editing and file management capabilities alongside your website.
-With its built-in authentication system, you can rest assured that your files are secure.
+It serves primarily as a standalone tool, offering advanced editing and file management capabilities alongside your website.
+Rest assured, your files are secure.

-**Experience the Ease**
+### **Experience the Ease**

-Skeleton Website Framework is designed with you in mind.
-Whether you're a hobbyist website owner or a novice developer, our framework offers a user-friendly experience that simplifies the website development process.
 Welcome to the future of web development.
-Welcome to Skeleton Website Framework.
+The Skeleton Website Framework is designed with you in mind—whether you're a hobbyist website owner or a novice developer.
+Enjoy a user-friendly experience that simplifies the website development process.